 Richard A. Manoogian

-Mr. Manoogian, 75, joined the Company in 1958 and was elected Vice President and a Director in 1964 and President in 1968.
-Mr. Manoogian served as Chief Executive Officer from 1985 until July 2007, when he was elected Executive Chairman.
-He retired as an employee in June 2009, to serve solely as Chairman of the Board, a position he held from 1985 - 2012.
+Mr. Manoogian, 77, joined us in 1958 and was elected Vice President and a director in 1964 and President in 1968.
+Mr. Manoogian served as Chief Executive Officer from 1985 until 2007, when he was elected Executive Chairman.
+He retired as an employee in 2009, to serve solely as Chairman of the Board, a position he held from 1985 until 2012, when he became our Chairman Emeritus.
 He is a director of Ford Motor Company.

-Executive Vice President, Illinois Tool Works, Inc.
+Executive Vice President of Illinois Tool Works Inc.

 Christopher A. O’Herlihy

 Mr. O’Herlihy has extensive knowledge and experience in all aspects of business, including operations, business strategy, acquisitions, emerging markets, financial performance and structure, legal matters, and human resources/talent management.
 Based on his current leadership position with ITW and his experience with ITW’s diversified global operations, he brings to our Board strategic insight and understanding of complex business and manufacturing operations, as well as a valuable perspective of international business operations.

 Dennis W. Archer

-Mr. Archer, 70, has served as Chairman and CEO of Dennis W. Archer PLLC since 2010.
+Mr. Archer, 72, has served as Chairman and CEO of Dennis W. Archer PLLC since 2010.
 He has also served as Chairman Emeritus of Dickinson Wright PLLC since 2010, prior to which he was Chairman from 2002 to 2009.
-Mr. Archer was President of the American Bar Association from 2003 to 2004 and served two terms as Mayor of the City of Detroit, Michigan from 1994 through 2001.
-He was appointed as an Associate Justice of the Michigan Supreme Court in 1985, and in 1986 was elected to an 8-year term.
-Mr. Archer is a director of Compuware Corporation and Johnson Controls, Inc.
+Mr. Archer was Chair of the Detroit Regional Chamber from 2006 to 2007, and President of the American Bar Association from 2003 to 2004.
+He served two terms as Mayor of the City of Detroit, Michigan from 1994 through 2001 and was President of the National League of Cities from 2000 to 2001.
+He was appointed as an Associate Justice of the Michigan Supreme Court in 1985, and in 1986 was elected to an eight-year term.
+Mr. Archer is also a director of Compuware Corporation and Johnson Controls, Inc.

 Donald R. Parfet

-Mr. Parfet brings extensive financial and operating experiences to the Board, including financial and corporate staff management responsibilities and senior operational responsibilities for multiple global business units.
+Mr. Parfet brings extensive financial and operating experience to the Board, including financial and corporate staff management responsibilities and senior operational responsibilities for multiple global business units.
 He is also experienced in leading strategic planning, risk assessment, human resource planning and financial planning and control.
 His global operating experience, strong financial background and proven leadership capabilities are especially important to the Board’s consideration of product and geographic expansion.